ArturPen/angry-birds-transformers-farmer/README.md

 ## ⚠️ Disclaimer

 Use at your own risk.
-This exploit manipulates core game mechanics.
+This exploit manipulates game mechanics.
 While the script includes the Time Fix to prevent timer soft-locks, excessive use may result in leaderboard bans or account flags by Exient/Rovio.
 Always backup your game progress before using automation tools.
 Educational purposes only.

 ---